 The burgeoning satellite Internet service provider has offered service to over 400,000 users in 36 countries.
 They have also launched nearly 3,000 satellites into space.
 On July 29, they broke their previous record for number of launches in a year (32), and are on track to reach 52 orbital missions by the end of 2022.
 This satellite provider has a key characteristic that sets it apart from other satellite Internet services in use today.

-With the goal of providing fast and reliable service to even the most remote places on Earth, Starlink is deploying a “constellation” of satellites around the globe in low-Earth orbit (LEO).
+With the goal of providing fast and reliable service to even the most remote areas, SpaceX launched a “constellation” of satellites around the globe in low-Earth orbit (LEO).
 LEO satellites are around 300 miles above the Earth, as opposed to traditional Internet providers' satellites that are typically 22,000 miles above the Earth’s surface.
-This difference in distance has already demonstrated extremely improved speeds, latency, and reliability in comparison to other satellite Internet services.
-But just how fast and reliable is it, and how does it compare against other advanced Internet services out there today?

 How Fast Is Starlink?

-In the case of latency, which is an area in which satellite providers have always struggled to keep up with fixed broadband providers, the difference between Starlink and the others was even bigger.
+In the case of latency, an area in which satellite providers have always struggled to keep up, the difference between Starlink and the others was even bigger.
 Starlink reported a median latency of 45 ms. Viasat came in at a distant second place with 630 ms, while HughesNet was reported to have a latency of 724 ms. For a frame of reference, 20 ms to 40 ms is considered optimal, while 100 ms and less is considered acceptable for gaming.